-EQ categories and sub-elements Ratin 100u 1 1.
+EQ categories and sub-elements Ratin , odu 1.
 Self-awareness.
-Recognising your own emotions and feelings, how you react under pressure and the effect you have on others.
-Underpinning Self-awareness: 1.1 Self-confidence.
-Sureness about your self-worth, strengths and capabilities.
+Recognising your own emotions and feelings, how you under pressure and the effect you have on others. react Underpinning Self-awareness: 1.1 Self-confidence.
+Sureness about your self-worth, strengths and capa bilities.
 1.2 Humility.
 Appreciation of your weaknesses, influences and biases.
 The ability to acknowledge that you may not be 100% right.
-Humility is strength.
-1.3 Observation.
-The ability to observe your emotions without judgement.
+Humility is st 1.3 Observation.
+The ability to observe your emotions without judgemen nt.
 1.4 Behaviour Under Pressure.
-Awareness of how you react under pressure.
-1.5 Self-honesty.
-Honesty about all of the above and both the right reason and the real reason for why you want to achieve the outcome.
-1.6 Impact on Others.
-Understand the effect you have on others (positive & negative).
+Awareness of how you react under pressure. ure.
+1.5 Impact on Others.
+Understand the effect you have on others (positive). e & 1.6 Self-honesty.
+Self-honesty.
+Honesty about your answers to each of the a bove.